 She is also affiliated faculty in the Center for Information Technology Policy, Electrical Engineering, the Program in Applied & Computational Mathematics, the Princeton Environmental Institute, and the Program in Gender and Sexuality Studies.
 In 2011, she received a Graduate Mentoring Award from Princeton’s McGraw Center for Teaching and Learning.

-Weber is the Gerhard R. Andlinger Professor in Energy and the Environment and professor of psychology and public affairs at the Woodrow Wilson School of Public and International Affairs.
+Weber is the Gerhard R. Andlinger Professor in Energy and the Environment and professor of psychology and public affairs at the Princeton School of Public and International Affairs.
 She is also the associate director for education at the Andlinger Center for Energy and the Environment.

 Weber is known internationally for using behavioral decision science and psychological theory to advance global understanding of and help to alleviate social problems.
 She has been recognized for her distinctive approach to linking psychology principles to behavior change and uncovering the implications for environmental and economic policy, communications, management, economics and leadership models.
 Her recent research shows how the personal carbon footprint of climate scientists, philanthropists and other climate advocates affect the perceived legitimacy of and policy support for their climate strategies.
 Weber’s research ranges from studies of discrimination and economic inequality to investigations of the social and psychological barriers to decarbonization.
 Much of her work contextualizes tradeoffs and decision-making risks, especially under conditions of uncertainty.